eumsmo/grupo-4/grupo4-semana2.md/grupo4-semana3.md

 #### Marcus

-* Front-End completo de Descartes no Desktop
-* Ínicio do front-end de Diário do Desktop
+* Front-End do Diário do Aluno e Professor no Desktop

 #### Dornelas

+* Back-End do Descarte no Desktop
-* Back-End de Descartes no Desktop
+* Inicialização do Back-End do Diário no Desktop

 %%%

 #### Juan

-* Back-End do Diário do Professor
+* Back-End do Diário do Professor no WEB

 #### Nicoly e Julia

+* Correções e ajustes necessários no Front-End
-* Front-End do Diário do Professor e do Aluno
+* Exibições de dados com AJAX para Professor e Aluno
-* Reformulações do Diário

 ---